-Unused resource fall in place while doing a lot of things like adding a library to the code.
+Unused resources fall in place while doing a lot of things like adding a library to the code.
 Gradle is another tool for the automatic removal of resources or classes.
-It comes to action when you enable code shrinking and allow it in the file called build.gradle within the app.
+It comes to action when you enable code shrinking and allow it in the file called build.
+Gradle within the app.
 Followed by Gradle, ProGuard would be the tool to remove unused code.

-9. Downloadable fonts: Most of the applications over Play Store use same fonts so a lot of them are already contained by the App bundle.
-When a user runs multiple apps containing same fonts on one device, duplicacy is created.
+Most of the applications over the Play Store use the same fonts so a lot of them are already contained by the App bundle.
+When a user runs multiple apps containing the same fonts on one device, duplicacy is created.
 Google recognized the situation and introduced Downloadable fonts present in its Support library.
-Now, APIs do not have to bundle files, it can just request fonts.
+Now, APIs do not have to bundle files, they can just request fonts.

 Why is it required to reduce the App size?

 For all the obvious reasons, you need to come up with an app acquiring low disk space.
-It increases the user friendliness of an application to a great extent.
-Apps with huge sizes fail to perform in the market until they offer the unique most platform.
-We agree on the maturity of disk space, but we cannot deny over maturity of mobile app spaces.
+It increases the user-friendliness of an application to a great extent.
+Apps with huge sizes fail to perform in the market until they offer a unique most platform.
+We agree on the maturity of disk space, but we cannot deny the maturity of mobile app spaces.
 With new innovations coming on board, developers keep on adding new features to serve and attract users.
-However, as an increasing number of features also lead to more SDKs, higher resolution images, better graphics and hence the larger APK sizes.
+However, an increasing number of features also lead to more SDKs, higher resolution images, better graphics, and hence the larger APK sizes.